cinghioGithub/petalinux-optee-zynq-zcu104/README.md

-# Build OP-TEE with Petalinux for Xilinx zcu104
+# Build OP-TEE with fTPM support, with Petalinux on Xilinx zcu104

 This is currently a work in progress.

-Testing with Petalinux v2024.2 and OP-TEE v4.1.0
+Testing with Petalinux v2024.2 and OP-TEE v4.3.0

 Download the BSP file for the zcu104 from [here](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/embedded-design-tools.html).